emsesp/EMS-ESP32/README.md

 ----------

-### **Known issues, bugs and improvements currently working on**
+### **Known issues, bugs and improvements currently being worked on**

 ```
 TODO Optimized ESP8266 and ESP32 UART code (via Michael)
-TODO console auto-complete with 'set' command in the system context is not showing all commands, only the hostname.
+TODO merge in the web code which has the Captive AP and better wifi reconnect logic.
+Use IPV6 and NTP from lwip2
 ```

 ### **To tidy up in code later**